WasmEdge/docs/docs/contribute/source/os/macos.md

 ## Known issues

-The following tests can not pass on macos, we are investigating these issues:
+The following tests can not pass on Macos, we are investigating these issues:

 - wasmedgeWasiSocketTests